ramayaser66/java-fundamentals/README.md

 Don’t show an error if the line ends with an closing curly brace };
 Don’t show an error if the line contains if or else;

+lab-6
+ - we built a class called Restaurant that takes in a string name, an int stars and an int price.

+ it has a constructor that builds each restaurant. with a condition that the stars should be form 0 to 5.

+ it contains a addReview method that adds a review for each restaurant.

+ also it contains a method called toString that we can override the object class so  we can get the data for the object itself not the address.

+ - we built another class called review that takes in a string body, a string author and an integer numberOfStars.

+ it has a constructor that creates reviews for the restaurant. the review class is extended to the restaurant class so that I can add a review to a specified restaurant using the name of that restaurant and I can edit the starts number with the new review by adding numberOfStars.